Android-Device-Development/LineageOS-Releases/README.md

 ## Credits

-- Warabhishek for the initial trees
+- Warabhishek for initial trees

-- Zeelog for Device and Vendor trees
+- ZeeLog for Device and Vendor trees [Donate to Zeelog](https://www.paypal.me/zeelogkang)

-- KrasCGQ for Kernel source
+- KrasCGQ for Kernel source [Donate to KrasCGQ](https://www.paypal.me/krasCGQ)

-- LineageOS for the ROM source
+- LineageOS for the ROM source [Donate to LineageOS](https://www.paypal.me/LineageOS)